-Quartet of bound transcripts and trio of chairs.
+A quartet of bound transcripts and trio of chairs.
 Bookboard, paper, ink, white oak, 2012.

 Unexpectedly, my interest in listening to others took me away from in-person interactions and into the quietude of the library.
-The notes are not impartial: they reflect my personal history, interests, and curiosities.
-Thus, the resulting index is both a self-portrait and a portrait of the persons I interviewed.
-But in those two portraits, I see a profound kind of fraternity.
+The resulting marginalia (anecdotal accounts, lists, statistics, historical research, etc), however, are not intellectually impartial: they reflect my personal history, interests, and curiosities.
+Thus, the resulting index is both a self-portrait and a portrait of the persons with whom I spoke.
+But these two types of portraits, I experienced a profound kind of fraternity.

 The world does not need more evidence of disconnect.